 - Pre-Usage: How many miles were on your vehicle when you purchased it?

-And of course, if you plan on owning your BMW, Mini Cooper, or Volvo beyond 5 years or 70,000 miles then regular maintenance with Beyer Motor Works is an absolute must to avoid major and expensive component failures.
+And of course, if you plan on owning your BMW or Mini Cooper beyond 5 years or 70,000 miles then regular maintenance with Beyer Motor Works is an absolute must to avoid major and expensive component failures.